gggray000/ChatRoom/README.md

 <h2>TODO</h2>
 <h3>Short-term</h3>
-1. Handle race conditions in cases like setting SystemMessages, and generating summaries/PDF files.<br>
+1. Resolve race condition for systemMessage, by implementing a mechanism for a shared model with separate chatMemory.<br>
-2. Change rules for PDF file generation.<br>
+2. Change naming rules for PDF file generation.<br>
 3. Fix the bug that users can't connect to the second room.

 <h3>Long-term</h3>